nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

 1. **Technical requirements**: The system should work on any _mainstream OS_ as long as it has Java `11` or above installed.
-2. **Performance requirements**: The system should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+2. **Performance requirements**: The system should be able to hold up to 1000 entries without a noticeable sluggishness in performance for typical usage.
 3. **Performance requirements**: The system should respond within two seconds.
 4. **Quality requirements**: A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.